zonared/5axis_DIY_robot/moveit_project/README.txt

-This folder contains the MoveIT project which brings together all the other parts
+This folder contains the MoveIT project which brings together all the other parts, place all these files in your catkin_ws folder.

 you run it with the following ROS command: